HomeAnswers

 Downed Bomber Salvaging 1940.
 Source: Imperial War Museum

-Great Britain, alone of the Allied Powers, never hesitated during the war despite numerous defeats.
-The British Empire stood alone for nearly two years.
-In January 1942, all three countries became Allies under the United Nations Declaration.
-Led by the fiery, stubborn Prime Minister Winston Churchill, Britain and America fought the Axis successfully in North Africa, Italy, and later into Germany.
+In January 1942, Great Britain, the US, and the Soviet Union became Allies under the United Nations Declaration.
+Led by the fiery, stubborn Prime Minister Winston Churchill, Britain and America fought the Axis (Nazi Germany, Imperial Japan, and Nazi Germany) successfully in North Africa, Italy, and later advanced into Nazi Germany.

-Being one of the major powers, Great Britain participated in the Manhattan Project, helping to develop the atomic bomb.
-The British provided expertise, manpower, and technology and, after the war, received the bomb itself.
+Being one of the major powers, Great Britain also participated in the Manhattan Project, helping to develop the atomic bomb.
+The British provided expertise, manpower, and technology, and, after the war, received the bomb itself.
 Being a Project participant furthered Britain’s status as a world power.

 Operation Barbarossa Map 1941.
 Source: Onwar.com